Residence Staff

 • Follow Community Development guidelines for Living-Learning Community Dons

-• Liaise with the Academic and Leadership Programmer (ALP) and faculty mentor to provide ongoing support for student academic success plans
+• Liaise with the Residence Education Advisor (REA) and faculty mentor to provide ongoing support for student academic success plans

 Read the full job description.